frankabeike/Project_Portfolio/README.md

 1. **Project Dashboard**
    - Description: Created a Dashboard in PowerBI for datasets of heart attack youth vs adult in Nigeria and America(State)
-   - Technologies: Python, PowerBi
+   - Tools: Python, PowerBi
    - [More Details](Project_Dashboard)

 2. **Project Prediction**
-   - Description: Prediction Marathon running times based on my running data.
-Also checking to which percentile the running times belong in comparison to running times of other runners.
+   - Description: Predicting marathon running times based on personal running data.
+This project also identifies the percentile ranking of a user's times compared to other runners and calculates future race finish times.
-   - Technologies: R, RShiny
+   - Tools: R, RShiny
    - [More Details](Project_Prediction)

 3. **Project Data Pipeline**
-   - Description: A brief description of the project.
+   - Description: Created a data pipeline that automates data handling tasks between AWS S3 and Snowflake using Terraform and Python.
-   - Technologies: List of technologies used.
+   - Tools: Terraform, AWS S3, Python, Snowflake
    - [More Details](Project_Data_Pipeline)

 ## Installation